 - heart rates help to identify awake and asleep states

-At the moment Sleep as Android supports most Bluetooth heart rate devices and in the current BETA version it supports some Android Wear devices equipped with an HR sensor.
-Please refer to Wearable for more details.
+Sleep as Android supports most Bluetooth heart rate devices via BLE, and various smartwatches sensor.
+Please refer to Wearable